MicrosoftDocs/architecture-center/docs/reference-architectures/migration/sync-mainframe-data-with-azure-content.md

 - See [Pooling and failover][Pooling and failover] for information on Microsoft Service for DRDA failover protection.

-- You can cluster the on-premises data gateway and IR to provide higher availability guarantees.
+- You can cluster the on-premises data gateway and integration runtime (IR) to provide higher availability guarantees.

 ### Security